maemo-leste/maemo-user-guide/source/glossary.rst

     Handset symbol
       A handset is a component of a telephone that a user holds to the ear and mouth to receive audio through the receiver and speak to the remote party using the built-in transmitter.
 In the mobile phone technology, it is not present as a separate piece of equipment, being part of the phone itself, but it's still used as a graphic symbol, to indicate placing or ending a telephone call.

+    Inbox
+      In the electronic mail (e-mail) communication system, the folder containing the received emails.

+    Outbox
+      In the electronic mail (e-mail) communication system, the folder containing emails to be sent.